yhl125/monad-telegram-bot/README.md

     npm install --only=prod
     ```

-    Set the `NODE_ENV` environment variable to "production" in your `.env` file.
+    Set the `NODE_ENV` environment variable to "production" in your `docker-compose.bot.prod.env` file.
 Also, make sure to update `BOT_WEBHOOK` with the actual URL where your bot will receive updates.
     ```dotenv
     NODE_ENV=production
     BOT_WEBHOOK=<your_webhook_url>